KintsugiUwU/jellyfin-samsung-orsay-os/README.md

 - Select "More Apps" (at the bottom of the screen)
 - Select "Options" at the top right
 - Select "IP Setting"
-- Enter the IP address 173.230.139.54
+- Enter the Local app store IP address
 - Exit and then select "Start App Sync" from the Options menu - this will download the app
 - Once the app has downloaded it will appear on the "More Apps" screen
 - Select the App
-- You will then have to enter your Server's IP address and port number (these are visible on the server's settings page).
+- You will then have to enter your Jellyfin's IP address and port number (these are visible on the server's settings page).

 ------------------------------------------
 2014 H-Series Plus Selected J and K Series